adam-stanek/recompost/README.md

 possibly derived properties.

 This library doesn't provide any means to actually create/pass context property down the render tree.
-It is expected that you create class component for this.
+It is recommended that you create class component for this.

 ## Lifecycle